ando4942/NBA-Prediction-Model/README.md

 # NBA Game Data Scraper and Prediction Model
-Code to scrape an NBA statistics website.
+Code to scrape data from website and train a model to predict games.

 ## Project Overview